plone/Installers-UnifiedInstaller/README.rst

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+Full documentation for end users can be found in the ``/docs`` directory of this repository, and is also available at http://docs.plone.org/foo/bar

-TODO: ADD LINK TO /DOCS/DIR HERE

 Contribute
 ----------